JacksonAllan/c_cpp_hash_tables_benchmark/README.md

     }
     ```

-    `blueprint.h` should also declare a suitably named macro (e.g. `NEW_SHIM_ENABLED`) that allows each shim to use the preprocessor to optionally disclude a specialization for the blueprint.
+    `blueprint.h` should also declare a suitably named macro (e.g. `NEW_SHIM_ENABLED`) that allows each shim to use the preprocessor to optionally exclude a specialization for the blueprint.

 5. Ensure that each shim supports the new blueprint struct as a template argument (either via the base template or via an explicit template specialization).